 In collaboration with the impacted parties and campus partners, an action plan is created including supportive measures for affected parties and accountability strategies.

 We take into consideration of the desired outcomes of harmed parties and university policies.
 The goal for our bias response process is to promote equities and reduce social disparities using these community processes:

 Harm transformation: systems change(s) that involve the understanding of the perspective of the harmed parties, but does not always involve the person(s) harming and/ or the person(s) harmed.

 Restorative practices: processes that involve harmed and harming parties aimed at repairing, healing, and creating healthier relationships, communities, and systems

 Throughout our process our work may result in one or more of the following responses:

-- referrals to Student Conduct, Student Life, Scholarship Offices, Human Resources, Campus Safety, or other campus/community resources.
+- referrals to Student Conduct, Confidential Advocacy/Support, Human Resources, Campus Safety, or other campus/community resources.